1

 On this month's Special Page:

-Josh Darling gives great advice about email cover letters and rejections
+The editor of Carnage House Magazine, Josh Darling, gives great advice about email cover letters and how to handle rejections in a professional manner.

 josh darling